 Make's credit model rewards understanding of operations-per-scenario rather than total scenarios.
 Most teams overestimate executions and underestimate operations.
 Pro adds priority execution and full-text search on top of the credit allocation, which is the upgrade that quietly preserves the operator's sanity during high-volume weeks.

-The Teams plan ($34.12 per month for 10,000 credits) earns its keep when three or more people are building scenarios.
+The Teams plan ($29 per month for 10,000 credits, billed annually) earns its keep when three or more people are building scenarios.
 Teams adds shared templates and per-team scenario folders.
 The price difference vs Pro is small; the collaboration win is large at 10 to 25 people because more than one person is now building automations.

 Make Enterprise (custom, sales-quoted) adds SSO, SAML, audit logs, RBAC, custom credit allocation, and a 24/7 SLA.
 Earns its keep at the compliance trigger or when a single workflow exceeds the standard credit ceiling.
 Most teams in the 10 to 25 band can defer Make Enterprise until customer compliance triggers it.
 Teams that ship to enterprise customers and get hit with a vendor security questionnaire start needing it.